BranchMetrics/android-branch-deep-linking-attribution/README.md

 	branch.initUserSession(new BranchReferralInitListener(){
 		@Override
 		public void onInitFinished(JSONObject referringParams) {
-			// show the user some custom stuff or do some action based on what data you associate with a link
+			// params are the deep linked params associated with the link that the user clicked before showing up
-			// will be empty if no data found
+			// params will be empty if no data found

 			// here is the data from the example below if a new user clicked on Joe's link and installed the app String name = referringParams.getString("user"); // returns Joe